 With successful tours to Uganda and to Zambia and Rwanda in the past we plan to return to Uganda and Zambia in 2023!
 These African expeditions provide a fantastic introduction to the megafauna of this exciting region and our main targets will be chimpanzee, gorilla, shoebill stork and a host of other mammal and bird species.
 Why not come and join us?

 At JNG we tailor itineraries to suit the particular interests of our clients.
-Whether you are a television or radio producer, a wildlife photographer or a general naturalist, a novice or a keen birder, we can design a unique itinerary just for you.
+Whether you are a television or radio producer, a wildlife photographer or a general naturalist, a novice or a keen birder, a mammal watcher or keen to find reptiles and amphibians, we can design a unique itinerary for you.

 Perhaps you are visiting Japan on business or attending a conference and have just a day or a weekend to spare for birding in Tokyo, Osaka or Sapporo; let us know and we can put together an itinerary just for you.

-Itineraries may range in length from a half or single day to multi-week trips, they may be focussed around one city, one island or cover the length of Japan – all depending on your needs.
+Itineraries may range in length from a half or single day to one-, two- or three-week trips; they may be focussed around one city, one island or cover the length of Japan – all depending on your needs.